flexera-public/flexera-plugins/aws/rs_aws_ec2/README.md

 # AWS VPC Plugin

 ## Overview
-The AWS VPC Plugin integrates RightScale Self-Service with the basic functionality of the AWS Elastic Load Balancer.
+The AWS VPC Plugin integrates RightScale Self-Service with the basic functionality of the AWS VPC.

 ## Requirements
 - A general understanding CAT development and definitions